-- Policy MS-5 It shall be the intention of Council to work cooperatively with municipalities and other levels of government to promote conservation, protection and management of groundwater resources. - Policy MS-6 It shall be the intention of Council to accept the findings and recommendations in the Kentville Water Commission Source Water Protection Plan (SWPP). - Policy MS-7 It shall be the intention of Council to implement through the Land Use By-Law, land use control measures directed at mitigating the potential for contamination of groundwater within the wellfield area. - Policy MS-8It shall be the intention of Council to identify in the Land Use By-Law the "KWC Water System Source Water Protection Area" (Map 4) as the lands delineated as the Kentville Wellfield Area, in the Kentville Water Commission Source Water Protection Plan (SWPP). - Policy MS-9 It shall be the intention of Council to annually review the Source Water Protection Plan (SWPP) and update as deemed necessary. - Policy MS-10 It shall be the intention of Council to promote practices aimed at groundwater conservation, protection and management as well as matters beyond the authorities of this Strategy and accompanying Land Use By-law.
+- Policy MS-5

+It shall be the intention of Council to work cooperatively with municipalities and other levels of government to promote conservation, protection and management of groundwater resources through committee and authorities such as Kentville Water Commission, Kings Regional Sewer Committee, and Valley Regional Solid Water-Resource Management Authority (Inter-Municipal Service Agreement).2 - Policy MS-6 It shall be the intention of Council to accept the findings and recommendations in the Kentville Water Commission Source Water Protection Plan (SWPP). - Policy MS-7 It shall be the intention of Council to implement through the Land Use By-Law, land use control measures directed at mitigating the potential for contamination of groundwater within the wellfield area. - Policy MS-8 It shall be the intention of Council to identify in the Land Use By-Law the "KWC Water System Source Water Protection Area" (Map 4) as the lands delineated as the Kentville Wellfield Area, in the Kentville Water Commission Source Water Protection Plan (SWPP). - Policy MS-9 It shall be the intention of Council to annually review the Source Water Protection Plan (SWPP) and update as deemed necessary. - Policy MS-10 It shall be the intention of Council to promote practices aimed at groundwater conservation, protection and management as well as matters beyond the authorities of this Strategy and accompanying Land Use By-law.
 These measures may include, but not limited to, public education and awareness, promotion of best practices for business operations and property maintenance, emergency hazardous materials database and incident response planning, management of the use and application of potentially hazardous materials and monitoring of land use activities such as aggregate removal. - Policy MS-11 It shall be the intention of Council to identify in the Land Use By-Law four zones within the KWC Water System Source Water Protection Area: - a) the Wellhead Protection Zone Zone A; - b) the Well Capture Zone Zone B; - c) the Wellfield Protection Zone Zone C; and - d) the Wellfield Recharge Zone Zone D.